minio/warp/README.md

 Benchmarking list operations will upload `--objects` objects of size `--obj.size` with `--concurrent` prefixes.
 The list operations are done per prefix.

+If versioned listing should be tested, it is possible by setting `--versions=N` (default 1), which will add multiple versions of each object and use `ListObjectVersions` for listing.

 The analysis will include the upload stats as `PUT` operations and the `LIST` operations separately.
 The time from request start to first object is recorded as well and can be accessed using the `--analyze.v` parameter.